iSynthetica/serverless/README.md

     3. Click IAM & admin menu on left-sidebar
     4. Then click Service accounts on left-sidebar
     5. Click CREATE SERVICE ACCOUNT button on the top
-    6. Input Service account name: Easyfunnel Backend Staging (Easyfunnel Backend Production) and Service account ID will be generated automatically for you.
+    6. Input Service account name: MB Funnel BE SA (Easyfunnel Backend Staging (Easyfunnel Backend Production)) and Service account ID will be generated automatically for you.
 Change it if you wish to: easyfunnel-backend-staging (easyfunnel-backend-production).
     7. Click Create button
     8. Add Deployment Manager Editor, Storage Admin, Logging Admin, Cloud Functions Developer roles and click Continue
     9. Click +CREATE KEY button and select JSON key type and click Create button
     10. You will see a json (AKA keyfile) file downloaded
     11. Click Done button
-    12. Save the keyfile somewhere secure.
+    12. Save the keyfile into project integration/google folder.
 We recommend making a folder in your root folder and putting it there.
 Like this, ~/.gcloud/keyfile.json.
 You can change the file name from keyfile to anything.
 Remember the path you saved it to.
 - Encrypt credential file (Ubuntu)
     1. Install Travis
         ```shell script